UKHomeOffice/elastic-datatables/README.md

 ## TODs

-1. Run from command line
-2. Implement ordering
+1. Implement ordering
-3. Add shas to all javascript files
+2. Add shas to all javascript files
-4. Column names from application.properties file
+3. Column names from application.properties file